 Your average Patek wearer is a normal guy just like you or me.
 At least that is what they think living isolated in their little bubble made up of their boarding school buddies and family which has a lower incest coefficient than my pedigree poodle.

 Their work, although this is a huge stretch of that word, consists of being a part-time consultant for their family office in Monaco.
-These guys tend to be so detached from reality, that without their nanny or personal chef present they would struggle with such complicated tasks as operating the microwave.
-Just like the Cartier wearer, they like their nice clothes, except the difference being that they rip off the labels due to some twisted understanding of what it means to be humble.
+These guys tend to be so detached from reality, that without their nanny or personal chef present, they would struggle with such complicated tasks as operating the microwave.
+Just like the Cartier wearer, they like their nice clothes, except the difference is that they rip off the labels due to some twisted understanding of what it means to be humble.

 They always carry with them business cards printed on “bone” coloured paper which look about as pretentious as a Rothschild’s invitation to a masquerade ball.
 Their biggest secret usually involves some summer night as a teenager where they got close to their cousin in a way that mere peasants might consider unnatural.
 But then again what did grandpa always say; no love is purer than that within your family.

 No watch screams “trust fund kid” more than Audemars Piguet.
 After all if you want to stand out among your private school friends a stainless steel Rolex just won’t cut it.

 The thing that you have to consider is that to buy an Audemars Piguet is to get an artistic interpretation of a Rolex which exchanges the spirit of an authentic tool for a golden price ticket with bragging rights included.
 It’s the same kind of people that fall head over heels for a Ferrari.
 Sure, it looks cool and sporty, but in reality we are talking about an inflated bourgeoisie interpretation of a sports icon.